horizontalsystems/blockchain-crypto-guides/fundamentals/1-cryptocurrency-basics.md

 The Bitcoin blockchain launched in 2009 and what initially was a fun toy for a small group of people managed to attract millions of people over the years.

->_**Nowadays, thousands people run Bitcoin blockchain servers on their computers.
-By keeping a live copy of the Bitcoin blockchain (history of records) these participants act as both keepers and validators of a blockchain.**_
+>Nowadays, thousands people run Bitcoin blockchain servers on their computers.
+By keeping a live copy of the Bitcoin blockchain (history of records) these participants act as both keepers and validators of a blockchain.

->_**At the same time, even more people participate in the Bitcoin ecosystem as engineers building services for the ecosystem.**_
+>Even more people participate in the Bitcoin ecosystem by using Bitcoin or by building services around the Bitcoin ecosystem.

 Nowadays, Bitcoin both global and censorship-resistant platform that is open to all.
 Any entity can build a service operating on top of Bitcoin blockchain.